Tight Tongue / lip Frenulum

 - Laser causes less loss of blood as compared to other dental therapies

 Our clinic has professional Dental laser experts who are experienced in their fields and conduct laser treatments in accordance with accepted clinical practices and standards.
-However, after surgery, you need to put on special eye glasses to avoid any direct or prolonged exposure to the sun rays.

 If you are not comfortable with the process or have any queries, please feel fee to discuss it with our laser experts and they will explain everything in detail until you are satisfied.